cbedin/queer_acoustics_recorder/README.md

 3. Go to "Look and Feel" on the left-hand side of your survey builder, then go to "Style" and copy the code from `recorder.css` into the "Custom CSS" box

-4. Add `upload.php` to your remote server---this is the script that will recieve audio files as they are recorded by the survey
+4. Add `upload.php` to your remote server—this is the script that will recieve audio files as they are recorded by the survey

 ## Customizing